(See also Overview of Perinatal Respiratory Disorders.)

 Pneumomediastinum usually causes no symptoms or signs, but subcutaneous air causes crepitus.

-Diagnosis of pneumomediastinum is by x-ray; in an anteroposterior view, air may form a lucency around the heart, whereas on a lateral view, air lifts the lobes of the thymus away from the cardiac silhouette (spinnaker sail sign).
+Diagnosis of pneumomediastinum is by x-ray.
+In an anteroposterior view, air may form a lucency around the heart and the air lifts the lobes of the thymus away from the cardiac silhouette (spinnaker sail sign—because it has the appearance of a boat sail).

 No treatment of pneumomediastinum is usually needed, and the condition resolves spontaneously.